-As can be clearly seen in Figure 3, many areas not belonging to red lesions are obtained in this stage.
-These areas must be discarded to remove false positives from the result.
+Despite the meaningful reduction of false positives many areas not belonging to red lesions are obtained in this stage (Figure 6).
+These areas must, of course, be discarded from the result.
 This will be the objective of the second stage of the algorithm.